 The form must be sent to: email@example.com

-Your leader is responsible for filling in the form and sending it to the Payroll Section.
+Your manager is responsible for filling in the form and sending it to the Payroll Section.

 Leave of absence due to sick children